Setting up an 8bitdo Bluetooth controller

 You need to make sure your controller is running the relevant firmware for this to work correctly, the versions are shown in this wiki article.

 5) Make sure your controller is powered on and searching for a connection.
 With the FC30 Pro, this is done by holding the power button (left-hand side of the base of the controller) on until the side blue lights illuminate.
-With the SFC30 this is done by holding the R+Start buttons until the blue LED lights up.
-Holding down the R shoulder button and then pressing start button ensures the controller is in the correct mode.
+With the SFC30/SN30/SF30/N30/F30/NES30 (with firmware v4.0+), this is done by first powering on the controller by holding the Start button for one second until the blue LED flashes, then hold the Select button for 3 seconds.
+The blue LED will flash rapidly to indicate pairing mode.

 6) Choose the "Register and Connect to Bluetooth Device"